-(a) Any general meeting of the Association, other than an annual general meeting or a disciplinary appeal meeting, is a special general meeting.

-- (b) The GSA Board may convene a special general meeting whenever it thinks fit but must hold the special general meeting on an Academic Day. - (c) The GSA Board may make Regulations providing for the conduct of all general meetings, subject to this Constitution.
+- (a) Any general meeting of the Association, other than an annual general meeting or a disciplinary appeal meeting, is a special general meeting. - (b) The GSA Board may convene a special general meeting whenever it thinks fit but must hold the special general meeting on an Academic Day.